-No make-ups are allowed; except for extreme circumstances.

-ALL MAKE-UP EXAMS WILL BE ESSAY ONLY (4 questions).
+No make-ups are allowed; except for extreme circumstances. \ ALL MAKE-UP EXAMS WILL BE ESSAY ONLY (4 questions).
 FAILURE TO TAKE AN EXAM WILL RESULT IN FAILURE FOR THE SEMESTER.
 If you miss a Blackboard assignment due date, you will not get any points for that assignment.
-If you know you will be absent on exam day, you can take the exam early.
 There will be no curves on exam grades or assignments.